Zahedan: Chabahar–Zahedan railway

 In May 2016, during Indian Prime Minister Narendra Modi's trip to Iran, agreement was signed to develop two terminals and five berths at Port of Chabahar and to build a new railway between Chabahar and Zahedan, as part of North–South Transport Corridor, by Indian Railways's public sector unit Ircon International.
-This proposal is under study and consideration, a via Kerman connection to the port of Chabahar.
+Ten years later, this proposal is still under study and consideration, a via Kerman connection to the port of Chabahar.

 In July 2016, India began shipping US$150 million of tracks to Chabahar to build the US$1.6 billion line, for which India pledged additional US$400 million and Iran has also allocated US$125 million in December 2016, thus taking the total allocation to US$575 million (out of US$1.6 billion needed) by the end of 2016.

 Sports

 In April 2008 the 70 billion IRR (about 2.5 million USD) Zahedan Stadium was built with a seating capacity of 15,000 people.
 It was inaugurated on 18 April 2008 with a friendly football game between Honarmandan (Artists) and a local team.